mswift42/theme-creator/README.md

 It is highly recommended that you store this in some form of VCS.

-If your new theme is called `rainforest`, your theme file has be named `rainforest-theme.el`.
+If your new theme is called `rainforest`, your theme file has to be named `rainforest-theme.el`.
 This is important if you are planning to submit your theme to melpa.

 Go to [emacs-theme-creator](http://emacs-theme-creator.appspot.com/).